rsuite/rsuite.github.io/src/components/tooltip/en/placement.md

 ### Placement

-* `left` , `top` , `right` , `bottom` is in 4 directions, indicating the location of the display.
+- `left` , `top` , `right` , `bottom` is in 4 directions, indicating the location of the display.
-* `leftTop` , A top is added to the left, and here is the alignment, which indicates that the left-hand side of the trigger point is displayed and is aligned.
+- `leftStart` , A start is added to the left, and here start is a logical way, indicating that the alignment is the beginning of the Y axis.

+> For a description of start and end, refer to W3C first public working draft about [CSS Logical Properties and Values Level 1](https://www.w3.org/TR/2017/WD-css-logical-1-20170518/).

 <!--start-code-->